Common Mortgage Scams In 2023 And How To Avoid Them

 Specific types of mortgages, like negative amortization home loans and balloon loans, may have the same classification, as buyers are lured into these loans with impressive or nonexistent interest rates that become unaffordable after the set introductory period.

-5. Loan Flipping
+5. Loan flipping

 Loan flipping, also known as loan churning, is the process of continually refinancing a borrower’s mortgage in attempts to collect fees for financial gain.
 This tactic has virtually no benefits to the borrower, as they can add transaction fees and closing costs that result in a longer term and additional debt.